Gbemmiey/Gbemmiey/README.md

-- 👋 Hello, I am Oluwagbemileke Femi Oyeyoade.
+- 👋 Hi, I am Oluwagbemileke Femi Oyeyoade.
 - 👋 You can refer to me as *Gbemmiey*.
-- 🌱 I’m interested in building web-based business solutions.
+- 🌱 I am passionate about developing web-based solutions.
 - 👀 I'm proficient in C# (.NET 7), Python (Flask), Java (Spring Boot) ...
 - 📫 You can reach me on gbemfemalabi@gmail.com